 Mississippi Board of Nursing law requires endorsement applicants to hold a current/active license in another state or territory or evidence of eligibility for reinstatement of licensure in a compact state if that compact state were the applicant’s primary state of residence.

 How long does it take to get a license?

 There is no timetable for issuing licenses.
 A license will only be issued when all requirements are completed.
 Applications are processed on a first-in, first-out basis

 It depends on the type of license to which you are referring.
-If you have ever held an Alabama LPN or RN license but did not keep it current, then the status is Lapsed and you should reinstate it.
+If you have ever held an Mississippi LPN or RN license but did not keep it current, then the status is Lapsed and you should reinstate it.

 How much does it cost?

 The costs are: Application Fee (RN$100/LPN $60), Criminal Background Check/CBC ($75).

 Payment is accepted electronically via credit/debit card or PayPal after submission of the online application

 How long do I have to complete the application process?

 Your application and fees will remain active for one year.
 You would be able to complete the endorsement process at any time within that period.
 After a year, you would need to submit a new application and application fee.